 Our board of directors considered entering into a proposed new investment advisory agreement with MSC Adviser at a telephonic meeting of the board of directors held on May 28, 2020.
 Our board of directors met telephonically with representatives of MSC Adviser to consider the New Investment Advisory Agreement on June 29, 2020.
 At the meeting of the board of directors held on June 29, 2020, the board of directors, including all of the Independent Directors, unanimously approved the New Investment Advisory Agreement.
-The Independent Directors met separately with counsel on multiple occasions in connection with their review of the New Investment Advisory Agreement and the Transaction.
-In reaching its decision to approve the New Investment Advisory Agreement, the board of directors, including all of the Independent Directors, reviewed a significant amount of information, which had been furnished by MSC Adviser.
+The Independent Directors met separately with counsel on multiple occasions in connection with their review of the New Investment Advisory Agreement, the board of directors, including all of the Independent Advisory Agreement, the board of directors, including all of the Independent Directors, reviewed a significant amount of information, which had been furnished by MSC Adviser.
 In reaching a decision to approve the New Investment Advisory Agreement, the board of directors considered, among other things: